rsta2/circle-docs/docs/basic-system-services/direct-memory-access.rst

 	Setup a DMA memory copy transfer from ``pSource`` to ``pDestination`` with length ``nLength``. ``nBurstLength`` > 0 increases the speed, but may congest the system bus. ``bCached`` determines, if the source and destination address ranges are in cached memory.

-.. cpp:function:: void CDMAChannel::SetupIORead (void *pDestination, u32 nIOAddress, size_t nLength, TDREQ DREQ)
+.. cpp:function:: void CDMAChannel::SetupIORead (void *pDestination, uintptr nIOAddress, size_t nLength, TDREQ DREQ)

 	Setup a DMA read transfer from the I/O port ``nIOAddress`` to ``pDestination`` with length ``nLength``. ``DREQ`` paces the transfer from these devices: